henrywoo/minikafka/README.md

 touch /tmp/deadbeef.log
 ```

+This file is where the messages are stored.
+Also producer and consumer will write and read from this file respectively.

-and then compile the code:
+And then compile the code:

 ```
 g++ minikafka.cpp -lpthread -O2 -o minikafka